 If you’re applying with a bunch of other college grads, what’s going to help you stand out?
 What’s the differentiator?
 Is it your Treasury role on the high school student council?

 No. It’s your portfolio.
 Spend the time you need to on it!
 A little extra effort on your portfolio can go a long way in separating you from the 70% of applicants not spending enough time on their own portfolio.

 Unless you already “know people” in the industry, you’re going to need to meet some before making a game.

 Go to gaming conventions.
 Go to meetups.
 Get involved in the mod community.

 If you meet someone, you have an instant leg up over a stranger looking for the same position.
 People like to hire who they know.
 They don’t even have to know you that well, they just have to recognize you and you get the “familiarity” advantage.

-And, if there’s one more tip, here, it’s be easy to work with.
-Be likeable.
-Everything about game development is team based.
+And, if there’s one more tip, here, be easy to work with.
+Be likable.
+Everything about game development is team-based.
 It’s one big collaboration.
 You’re communicating all day with other team members.
-Being likeable goes a long way.
+Being likable goes a long way.

 Best Game Dev Companies to Work For?

 Instead of a list for you, we’re going to give you a different way of thinking about this question.
 The best game production companies for us to work for are going to be different than the best companies for you to work for.